farcasterxyz/docs/docs/hubble/troubleshooting.md

 ## Is my hub in sync?

-Use the [grafana dashboard](/operators/monitoring) to monitor your hub.
+Use the [grafana dashboard](/hubble/monitoring) to monitor your hub.
 The Status tab will show the message sync percent of your hub compared to it's peers.
 If this is less than 100%, try restarting the hub and waiting a while.
-If this persists, reach out on the [Hub Runners telegram group](https://t.me/farcasterdevchat) or file an issue on the [hub repo](https://github.com/farcasterxyz/hub-monorepo/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=bug%20%28hubble%29%3A).
+If this persists, reach out on the [Developer Chat](https://t.me/farcasterdevchat) or file an issue on the [hub repo](https://github.com/farcasterxyz/hub-monorepo/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=bug%20%28hubble%29%3A).

+## Managing your Peer ID

+Hubble has a key pair that it uses to sign peer-to-peer messages, which is stored in the `.hub` directory as a `...._id.protobuf` file.
+The name of the file contains the public key or Peer ID, while the contents contain the private key.